SpongeBob SquarePants (musical): German Tour 2022

-A German-language tour through Germany, Austria and Switzerland started on October 1, 2022 in Berlin, hence becoming the first official public display of the show outside of North America.
+A German-language tour through Germany, Austria and Switzerland started on October 1, 2022, in Berlin, hence becoming the first official public display of the show outside of North America.
 The show is co-produced by German Nickelodeon and Showslot, a German Musical production company.
 The Tour stops in several cities until closing on December 17, 2022.
 The production was translated to German entirely with no scenes cut.
 It also includes the preshow by Patchy the Pirate.
 However all the costumes and set were redesigned, with the center of the set design being a big pineapple that can be opened.
 Some set pieces of the original Broadway production were downscaled or cut to accommodate for the smaller stages of some venues.

 UK Tour 2023

 On October 24, 2022, it was announced that the musical would premiere in the UK with a tour starting at the Mayflower Theatre in Southampton on April 5, 2023, and would include five weeks at the Queen Elizabeth Hall in London.
-Venues currently announced include Birmingham, Dublin, Manchester, Belfast, Cardiff and Aberdeen, with the tour currently finishing on September 2, 2023, at the Theatre Royal in Plymouth.
+The tour visited Birmingham, Bradford, Oxford, Dublin, Manchester, Belfast, Cardiff, Blackpool, Peterborough, Wolverhampton, Norwich, Leicester, Aberdeen and Plymouth, and concluded on September 9, 2023, at the Theatre Royal in Newcastle.
 The cast was announced on January 26, 2023.

+Israeli Production 2024

+On June 6, 2024, it was announced that a Hebrew-speaking production of the musical, produced by The Hebrew Theatre, would premiere in Israel by the end of August 2024.
+It was also announced that the main characters of SpongeBob, Patrick, and Squidward would be portrayed by Ido Mosseri, Liron Barnes, and Gilad Kleter respectively, who are the original voice actors of the characters in the Hebrew dub of the animated TV show since its premiere in 2003, as they all have rich theatre acting experience.
+The cast said the original production team supervised the translated production closely, with high demands.
+A casting call was released the same day by the production director, Gadi Tzedka, with auditions planned for June 17–18 and official rehearsals planned to start July 1.

+On July 4, 2024, a first look on the main trio costumes was shared on the official Nickelodeon Israel TikTok page, as Nickelodeon Israel kept providing social marketing for the production throughout the summer of 2024.
+On July 29, 2024, the production poster with the full billing was released.
+On August 12, 2024, a behind-the-scenes look into the recording session of the Hebrew version of the SpongeBob SquarePants theme song for the end of the musical, was shared online.
+On August 14, 2024, A clip featuring the Hebrew version of Chop To The Top was shared on Facebook by Amit Yagur Grossman, the actress playing Sandy Cheeks.